murderteeth/rarity-masterwork/README.md

 - Transfer `summoner` to the adventure contract
 - Mints a new ERC721 token to your wallet representing the adventure

-Get current adventure status like this:
+Get adventure status like this:

 ```ts
 const adventure = await barnAdventure.adventures(adventureToken);